-B. Subjective logic
+C. Subjective logic

-Subjective logic (SL) [5] is an extension of probabilistic logic, which associates each probability with a degree of uncertainty.
-Subjective logic allows to build models that treat with situations of incomplete evidences.
+Subjective logic (SL) [8] is an extension of probabilistic logic, which associates each probability with a degree of uncertainty.
+Subjective logic allows to build models that treat situations of incomplete evidences.

-Belief theory [6], [7] is a special case of probability theory dedicated to treat incomplete knowledge.
+Belief theory [9], [10] is a special case of probability theory dedicated to treat incomplete knowledge.
 The sum of probabilities of possible cases can be less than 1.
-Subjective logic [26] offers a belief calculus using a belief metrics called opinion.
-The opinion of an individual U about a statement x is denoted by:
+Subjective logic [35] offers a belief calculus using a belief metrics called opinion.
+The opinion of an individual U about a statement xis denoted by: